Sync-01/sync-blacklist-licenses/README.md

       "license:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
       "license:yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy"
   ],
-  "blacklist_message": "You Are Blacklisted From This Server By Zedk."
+  "blacklist_message": "You Are Blacklisted From This Server By Sync."
 }
 ```